 K-12 school counselors from across the North Country are invited to join colleagues for our annual training day.

 School Counseling 201: Letters of Recommendation & College Essays

 Writing a "standout" letter of recommendation or college essay means you and your students need to know WHAT colleges are looking for and what they are NOT looking for.
 The CCP has designed a program for both school counselors and English teachers to explore strategies for helping your students to pick a strong college essay topic, avoid the 'pitfalls' of a bad college essay, as well as some tips for writing an impactful letter of recommendation.
 Learn from an expert panel of college admission representatives about trends in college essay topic choices, tips for helping students rise above the pack, and strategies for using the letter of recommendation to "fill in the blanks" of your students' applications.

 Test of Essential Academic Skills (TEAS) Training

-The Test of Essential Academic Skills, or TEAS, is a multiple choice assessment in reading, math, science and English and language usage which is used as part of the admissions process by Nursing and Allied Health schools nationwide.
-Experts from college nursing programs in New Hampshire will speak to the use of the TEAS test in their admission process and what school counselors need to know to advise their students interested in these programs.
-Learn when and where students can take the exam, how students can prepare themselves for the test, how often they can repeat the exam, what colleges are looking for and more in this two hour workshop.
+In this workshop, experts from college nursing programs in New Hampshire will speak to the use of the TEAS test in their admission process and what school counselors need to know to advise their students interested in these programs.
+Learn when and where students can take the exam, how students can prepare themselves for the test, how often they can repeat the exam, how this exam is used in college admission, and more in this two hour workshop.